Abenomics: Austerity policies

-Koichi Hamada, a monetary adviser for Shinzo Abe, warned that the planned value-added tax (VAT) hike could hurt Japan's economy, which had started to recover from a long recession and deflation.
-He says that the Japanese government should defer the tax hike so that it could not discourage consumption, adding that economists such as Jeffrey Frankel have suggested the gradual increase of the rate of the tax by one percent annually.
-Although Hamada is concerned about the effects of the tax hike, he expects that monetary easing by the BoJ can offset its negative effects, applying the Mundell–Fleming model to Japan.
+Koichi Hamada, a monetary adviser for Shinzo Abe, warned that the planned value-added tax hike could hurt Japan's economy, which had started to recover from a long recession and deflation.
+He suggested the tax hike should be deferred to avoid discouraging consumption, adding that economists such as Jeffrey Frankel suggested a gradual one percent per-annum tax rate increase.
+Although Hamada was concerned about the effects of the tax hike, he expected monetary easing by the BoJ to offset its negative effects, applying the Mundell–Fleming model to Japan.

 Depreciating a domestic currency can boost its exports if the Marshall–Lerner condition is met.
 If it is not, the trade balance initially becomes worse.

-Since the disastrous nuclear incident in Fukushima in 2011, many nuclear power stations in Japan have been shut down.
-Making up for lost electricity generation, Japan has imported extra fossil fuels, which worsened the country's trade deficit, partly because of a weaker yen.
-The increasing cost of electricity may hurt businesses in the country and hamper the country from boosting its economy.
-But Shigeru Ishiba said that people were noticing that electricity could be supplied without nuclear power generation.
-Thus, restarting the reactors is still controversial; a nationwide poll showed that 76 percent either opposed nuclear power or wanted Japan to reduce its reliance on nuclear energy, while in some regions, such as communities close to Sendai, where nuclear power plants create jobs and relating subsidies are granted, restarting the reactors is widely supported.
-Unless nuclear reactors are restarted, the Marshall–Lerner condition will not be met, due to a heavier dependence on fossil fuels and an increased reliance on imports.
+All of Japan's nuclear power plants were shut down following the Fukushima nuclear accident in 2011, and Japan imported extra fossil fuels to make up for the lost power generation, worsening the country's trade deficit.
+Restarting the reactors was controversial; a nationwide poll showed that 76 percent either opposed nuclear power or wanted Japan to reduce its reliance on nuclear energy, while in some regions, such as communities close to Sendai, where nuclear power plants create jobs and relating subsidies are granted, restarting the reactors was widely supported.
+Without nuclear power, the Marshall–Lerner condition would not be met, due to a heavier dependence on fossil fuels and an increased reliance on imports.